secretstartups/handbook/customer-success/tam/stage-enablement-and-expansion/index.html.md

 1. Improve onboarding experience
 1. Reduce customer's time to value
 1. Provide digital enablement for customer to use
-1. Contribute knowledge to Gitlab docs and blogs
+1. Contribute knowledge to GitLab docs and blogs
 1. Hold stage expansion and enablement workshops and webinars
 1. Ask effective trap-setting questions for plays based on proven paths to adoption
 1. Help us establish metrics on time-per-stage for adoption and insights on successes and non-successes